glyph/Fritter/README.md

 1. it doesn't have the burden of being thread-safe, which may slightly improve its performance on some platforms in single-threaded contexts
-2. it is optimized for non-blocking, rather than event-driven, usage; i.e. no `delayfunc`, but a driver interface where it can schedule timers with a reactor or event loop
+2. it is optimized for non-blocking, rather than event-driven, usage; i.e. no `delayfunc`, but a time-driver interface where it can schedule timers with a reactor or event loop
 3. it has an abstract interface for different priority queue implementations;
    experience with Twisted has taught me that different workloads (more or